About Us

 This textbook teaches "set theory", "linear algebra", and "fuzzy systems".
 It extends traditional vector spaces to finite sets and incorporates fuzziness, helping students and professionals model uncertain or imprecise data in computing, cryptography, and multi-expert systems.

-Super Linear Algebra by W. B. Vasantha Kandasamy PDF
+Super Linear Algebra - Kandasamy & Smarandache

 This text introduces a modern extension of linear algebra using "super vector spaces" and "super matrices".
 Written by Vasantha Kandasamy & Florentin Smarandache, the book explains how classical ideas like dimension and transformations expand into "generalized algebra", helping advanced learners model complex, multi-structured systems effectively and clearly.